golmman/twilight-commander/README.md

 ![Screenshot](https://github.com/golmman/twilight-commander/blob/master/screenshots/tcide.png "tmux + vim + twilight-commander")

-The `tcide` script opens a new tmux session with 3 panes: vim, twilight-commander and terminal.
+The `tcide_vim` and `tcide_neovim` scripts open a new tmux session with 3 panes: (neo)vim, twilight-commander and terminal.
-Hitting the file_action key (default: return) on a file entry opens it in a new vim tab.
+Hitting the file_action key (default: return) on a file entry opens it in a new tab.

 ### tcide requirements

-You need to build vim with the clientserver option:
+When using vim you need to build it with the clientserver option:

 ```
 git clone https://github.com/vim/vim.git